mapanet/NSE/docs/04_Import_AGEML_2026.md

 Extract from ZIP to working directory:

-AGEML_202651313653_utf.csv
+AGEEML_202651313653_utf.csv

 ---
 # 4.2 — Convert the file before the import to SQL

 ### Purpose
-Convert to TAB delimited, rename fields, replace - and * to null and get rid of fields we dont need:
+Convert to TAB delimited, rename fields for clarity, replace - and * to null as they are "N/A" and get rid of fields we dont need.

 - NOM_ABR (Abbreviated stat name )
 - LATITUD (HH MM SS)
 - LONGITUDE  (HH MM SS)
 - CVE_CARTA (INEGI map reference)

+Cleaning process take 15 minutes as it will process 360000+ records, long time but produce a clean file to import.

 ### PowerShell Script